cheeriojs/cheerio/website/docs/advanced/extract.md

 # Extracting Data with the `extract` Method

-The `extract` method in Cheerio allows you to extract data from an HTML document and store it in an object.
+The `extract` method allows you to extract data from an HTML document and store it in an object.
 The method takes a `map` object as a parameter, where the keys are the names of the properties to be created on the object, and the values are the selectors or descriptors to be used to extract the values.

 To use the `extract` method, you first need to import the library and load an HTML document.
 For example: